CAPR-Consortium/CAPR-Consortium.github.io/index.md

 <code>git add *</code>         Prepares content (your local edits) staged for the next commit.

-<code>git commit -m "message about changes you made"</code>          Commits the staged snapshot with a message about the changes you have made so that collaborators can understand your modifications/additions to the repository.
+<code>git commit -m "message about changes you made"</code>          You use a flag "-m" to add a message attached to your commit.
+Commits the staged snapshot with a message about the changes you have made so that collaborators can understand your modifications/additions to the repository.

 <code>git push</code>          Uploads your local changes.